flokleiser/ChatGPT_arduinoV2/README.md

 #  ChatGPT_arduinoV2

 This project makes it easy to connect physical devies to a large language model, for prototyping so called "Large Language Objects".
 The project is essentially a voice assistant optimised for running on a raspberry pi with an attached arduino.
-The code has been tested on Linux and Mac OS.
+The code has been tested on Linux and Mac OS, and is optimised for Raspbery PI.

-After following the installation instructions, create an .env file with the openAI api key in the following format, or add it to the config.js file.
+After following the installation instructions, create an .env file with the openAI api key in the following format, or add it to the config.js file in an external usb stick

  ```bash
 OPENAI_API_KEY='******************************'